connorsmith/connorsmith.github.io/about.md

 ## Background

-Originally from Ottawa, I'm now in my final year at the University of Waterloo, studying [Mechatronics Engineering](https://uwaterloo.ca/mechanical-mechatronics-engineering/).
+Originally from Ottawa, I graduated in 2015 from the University of Waterloo with a BASc in [Mechatronics Engineering](https://uwaterloo.ca/mechanical-mechatronics-engineering/).
 How aspects of a complex system interact with one another is a source of endless fascination for me, so a multi-disciplinary program combining the best of mechanical, electrical and software engineering into one was a natural choice.
+After graduation I moved to Zurich to join [Rapyuta Robotics](https://www.rapyuta-robotics.com/) and start playing with robotic software.
+Since then, I've moved to Tokyo to focus more on the hardware side of things.

-## Jobs
+## Previous Work

-I've had the opportunity to do a ton of neat stuff throughout my time here, from playing with autonomous vehicles in Singapore with [SMART](http://smart.mit.edu/research/future-urban-mobility/future-urban-mobility.html) and [SUTD](http://www.sutd.edu.sg/), to helping develop the classification algorithms running on the [Myo armband](https://www.thalmic.com/en/myo/), to working on the 2G/3G signal processing algorithms at Research In Motion (now [BlackBerry](http://ca.blackberry.com/)), and lots more in between.
+I've had the opportunity to do a ton of neat stuff throughout my undergrad, from playing with autonomous vehicles in Singapore with [SMART](http://smart.mit.edu/research/future-urban-mobility/future-urban-mobility.html) and [SUTD](http://www.sutd.edu.sg/), to helping develop the classification algorithms running on the [Myo armband](https://www.thalmic.com/en/myo/), to working on the 2G/3G signal processing algorithms at Research In Motion (now [BlackBerry](http://ca.blackberry.com/)), and lots more in between.
+In addition to [my resume]({{ site.baseurl }}public/connor-resume_20180207.pdf), information about my past experience be found on [LinkedIn]({{site.linkedin}}).

-## Status

-I'm still trying to figure out what the future has in store for me, so if you're interested in working together please feel free to [get in touch](mailto:con.smith13@gmail.com)!
-In addition to [my resume]({{ site.baseurl }}public/connor-resume.pdf), information about my past experience be found on [LinkedIn]({{site.linkedin}}).

 ## Hobbies